wohshon/custom-xpaas-amq/README.md

 #### 2. Configuring activemq.xml and other properties

-- Changes to `activemq.xml` is to be loaded into a file call `openshift-activemq.xml` and placed into a folder call `configuration`
+- Changes to `activemq.xml` is to be loaded into a file `openshift-activemq.xml` and placed into a folder call `configuration`

+- scripts in .s2i/bin

 - Additional jar files to be placed in a `lib` folder